 Obviously, the first hurdle is that you have to be married.
 For tax purposes, you are considered married if you were married on the last day of the tax year, even if you are in the process of a divorce that has not yet been finalized.
 Joint filing status is not available to couples in civil unions or domestic partnerships.

 Thanks to the Supreme Court, married same-sex couples must file their federal taxes jointly or as a married couple filing separately – single status is not an option.

 Assuming you meet the marriage criteria, how do you decide?
 Start by considering the disadvantages of filing separately and think of how many apply to your situation.
 Keep in mind that if you file separately, you and your spouse must choose to both take the standard deduction or both itemize – you cannot take separate approaches.

 - Tax Rates – Filing separately shifts your tax rate downward.
 In other words, higher tax rates will kick in at lower levels of income.
-The Tax Cuts and Jobs Act of 2017 (TCJA) has changed the tax brackets, effective tax year 2018.
+The Tax Cuts and Jobs Act of 2017 (TCJA) changed the tax brackets.